 Delancey buys up Greenwich Village and much of Lower East Side.

 Bunker discovered on Avenue C and Eighth Street.
-Delancey has to relinquish his property because of his ultra-royalist sympathies during American Revolution.
-Lower East Side subdivided into parcels and sold
+Delancey has to relinquish his property because of his ultra-royalist sympathies during the American Revolution.
+Lower East Side subdivided into parcels and sold.

 Bowling Green and Battery Park

 Collect Pond – Fresh Water -1st battle over open space

 Collect Pond is polluted by tanneries and potteries surrounding it’s perimeter.